learn-co-curriculum/react-component-lifecycle-overview/README.md

 called just _before_ `render`.
 This method gives us access to any props and state, and can modify and return state before a component is rendered.
 It is uncommon that we use this hook - even [the React documentation][derived] mentions that it exists for rare use cases.
-This method is called every time a component renders.
-The initial render and all subsequent re-renders of content.
+This method is called every time a component
+renders: the initial render and all subsequent re-renders of content."

 Since the introduction of React 16, this is the _only_ hook that fires before render() during mounting and updating.
 Any code in this lifecycle method is extra